MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/adfs.md

 ---
-title: ADFS support in MSAL.NET
+title: ADFS Support in MSAL.NET
 ---

-# ADFS support in MSAL.NET
+# ADFS Support in MSAL.NET

 There are two cases: